 About Janet Cartwright

-My name is Janet Cartwright and I am a Clinical Psychologist with over 13 years experience as a practitioner.
-I work with adults to improve the way they think, feel and act in order to enhance their lives.
+My name is Janet Cartwright and I am a Clinical Psychologist with 17 years experience as a practitioner.
+I work with adults (18 years and older) to improve the way they think, feel and act in order to enhance their lives.

-I have completed a Masters Degree in Clinical Psychology and a Bachelor of Psychology (Honours) .
+I have completed a Masters Degree in Clinical Psychology in 2006 and a Bachelor of Psychology (Honours) in 2004.

-I also work with clients under the Workers Compensation System and DVA.
+I also work with clients under DVA and provide services under Workers Compensation.

 - Bipolar disorder

 - Sexual identity